mikolasan/mikolasan.github.io/src/markdown/make/sensor-dashboard.md

 Tentatively C# language.
 I look at [this](https://github.com/openhardwaremonitor/openhardwaremonitor), but the absence of readme has dispirited me.
 That's why there's an active fork of **Open Hardware Monitor** - [Libre Hardware Monitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)

+## Pi camera

+I dedicated special post to [Pi Camera](/make/raspberry-pi-camera), because it took me out of guard.
+Camera but without a lens.
+For some reason I decided to make my research about lenses instead of ordering one for $50.
+I found a niche in other words.

+### Stream camera feed

+It raises another problem: overheating.
+I have a simple radiator without active cooling, no case.
+But I become concerned when Raspberry Pi processes the camera input.
+It become so hot > 90C and I think it requires appropriate cooling system.
+Which means I need to buy proper radiators, and a fan, and [print a case](/make/3d-printed-raspberry-pi-case).
+At this point I [was already considering purchasing a 3D printer](/make/3d-printer-dilemma) and the project has been set on pause. ([one week I was building Prusa Original Mini](/make/prusa-mini-original))

 ## Further reading

 - Store data in DB https://redis.io/docs/reference/patterns/